Melodic baby names

 Sanskrit

-84From Sanskrit meaning 'graceful' or 'moving gracefully'.
-Associated with divine feminine energy and elegance in Hindu tradition.
+84From Sanskrit meaning 'dawn' or 'first light', symbolizing new beginnings and brightness in Hindu tradition.

 Celtic